Creating a Plot Plan in Home Designer Pro

 - Click on the Num Style button to display the Number Style / Angle Style dialog, and make the following changes:

 Note: These settings only apply to numbers displayed in the specification dialogs and status bar.
-They do NOT apply to objects display in plan and other view windows.
+They do NOT apply to objects that display in plan and other view windows.

 - Under Number Style, move the radio button to Decimal Feet.